annaperlack/cartoonify-my-pic/README.md

   ## Description
   Welcome to Cartoonify!!
 This application allows you to upload your images and "cartoonify" them with one simple click!
-See blow for examples.
+See below for examples.

   [Cartoonify My Pic Website](https://cartoonify-my-pic.herokuapp.com/login)